Axway/amplify-central/content/en/docs/best_practices/_index.md

 date: 2021-12-03
 ---

-Helpful information / best practices for successfully using the Amplify platform.
+The following topic provides helpful information / best practices for successfully using the Amplify platform.